FBE NOVEMBER Newsletter

 2. Be Polite – Use kind words, talk only with permission, use inside voices

-3. Be Safe – Respect others’ space, keep distance between you and other students, keep your hands and feet to yourself, walk
+3. Be Safe – Respect others’ space, keep distance between you and other students, keep your hands and feet to yourself, and walk.

-Be Prepared – Keep hall passes visible, move toward your destination, be on time.
+4. Be Prepared – Keep hall passes visible, move toward your destination, and be on time.

 As you review your child’s day at school, express your desire for him/her to meet the hallway expectations.
 By all students following our four core expectations, we create safe and orderly transitions in the hallway.